codefellows-seattle-javascript-401d22/02-tools-and-context/lab-taylor/README.md

 ### Reduce

-This array takes three arguments
+The `fp.reduce` function takes three arguments
   - An array
   - a callback
   - and an initial state